*Updated 20 February, 2018*

 I remember Letizia helping me with the political aspect of things, telling me to make sure I read my contract to see if the school was complying with it or not.

-Before I parted Korea, I was invited to stay with a wonderful, generous woman who I had met a short time before.
-She had arrived in Korea recently to teach on the US base and offered me a spare room in her apartment.
+Before I parted Korea, I was invited to stay with a wonderful, generous woman whom I had met a short time before.
+She had arrived in Korea recently to teach on the U.S. base and offered me a spare room in her apartment.

-And… I didn’t realize it at the time I stayed with you, but your cute little dog was my introduction to wire haired dachshunds, and today (as you’ve seen) I have my own little bearded sausage at home.
+I didn’t realize it at the time I stayed with her, but her cute little dog was my introduction to wire haired dachshunds, and now I have my own little bearded sausage at home.
 It was a sign of things to come, I suppose 🙂

-I had failed at teaching English in Korea, I was emotionally a mess and had gained a few pounds from the horrible diet that I followed.
+I had failed at teaching English in Korea, I was emotionally distressed, and I had gained a few pounds from the horrible diet that I followed.
 Surely going home was the answer to my problems?

-I had my ticket and everything was set to go…but there was still Francesco.
+I had my ticket and everything was set to go, but my growing attraction to Franceso was intriguing and romantic.

 After all of the crazy decisions that I’d made in the past year, I figured that one more crazy decision wasn’t going to ruin me.

-At the last minute, I changed my ticket.
+At the last minute, I changed my flight plan.